yulonglim/tp/docs/UserGuide.md

 * If you are an **experienced user who can't remember the extensive list of features that TeachBook provides**, you can jump to the [Command Summary](#command-summary) section or the [Features](#features) section if you want to find out more.

-There are 3 symbols that you need know in order to use this user guide effectively, and they are :information_source:,
+There are 3 symbols that you need to know in order to use this user guide effectively, and they are :information_source:,
 :bulb: and :exclamation:.
 Refer to the table below for more information.

 Symbol                 | Meaning
 -----------------------|---------
 :information_source:   | additional information that we feel that you ought to know
 :bulb:                 | a tip (e.g. shortcut or hidden features) which you can follow to enhance your experience using TeachBook
-:exclamation:          | an extra caution you have take to prevent any unwanted results
+:exclamation:          | an extra caution you have to take to prevent any unwanted results

 --------------------------------------------------------------------------------------------------------------------
 [ Back to top ](#)

 ## Quick Start

-1. Ensure you have Java `11` or above installed in your computer.
+1. Ensure you have Java `11` or above installed on your computer.

 2. Download the latest `TeachBook-v1.4.0.jar` from [here](https://github.com/AY2122S1-CS2103T-W10-2/tp/releases/download/v1.4/TeachBook-v1.4.0.jar).